kbhimanavarjula/ams-iot/README.md

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/133.png)

-49. After saving the content it will ask for the destination.Here, the default is workspace and click select.
+49. After saving the content it will ask for the **destination**.Here, the default is workspace and click select.

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/134.png)

-50. Then the following url will be appeared.click on the **url** ,there you can find the report id of the powerbi.
+50. Then the following **url** will be appeared.click on the **url** ,there you can find the report id of the powerbi.

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/135.png)

-51. The page can be appeared as follows and here we need to note down the id in between reports and report section
+51. The page can be appeared as follows and here we need to note down the id in between **reports** and **report section**

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/136.png)

-### 9.6 Configuring the flow in web app
+### 12.6 Configuring the flow in web app

 52. Go to web app and click on **configuration** -> choose **powerbi credentials**